 First, a short recap of the Movesense platform.
 The core of the physical platform is the Movesense sensor.
 It is a tiny, battery operated device that measures heart rate, ECG, temperature and movement with 9-axis motion sensing.
 It transmits the data via Bluetooth to a phone or a smartwatch.

 The digital side of the platform includes a set of tools to build applications that utilize the sensor data.
-The heart of the platform is an open API for reading all measurement data from the sensor and programming of the sensor with custom firmware for unique user benefits.
-A collection of code samples for the sensor and a mobile app with open source code support creating custom apps.
+The heart of the development platform is an open API for reading all measurement data from the sensor and programming of the sensor with custom firmware for unique user benefits.
+A collection of sample code for the sensor and a mobile app with open source code support creating custom apps.

 With these building blocks and a creative mind, it is possible to develop highly valuable solutions for the workwear market – and for many other markets too.